shanecoughlan/OpenChain-Specification_2.0-Translation-German/README.md

 # Specification-Translation-German
-German translation draft of the upcoming OpenChain specification 2.0
+German translation of the OpenChain specification 2.0

 #Team: